stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 - each row contains all values for one vector label
 - column indices are <chain, iteration>.

-This requires transposing the information in the cmdstan csv output files where each file corresponds to the chain, each row of output corresponds to the iteration, and each column corresponds to a particular label.
+This requires transposing the information in the CmdStan csv output files where each file corresponds to the chain, each row of output corresponds to the iteration, and each column corresponds to a particular label.